Finding the Right Agency for the Right Rule

 For example, if the rule is in regards to an issue at a school, it might be the Utah State Board of Education that wrote the rule.

-However, if the school were the University of Utah, contacting the Utah State Board of Regents would be the correct agency to contact.
+However, if the school were the University of Utah, contacting the Utah Board of Higher Education would be the correct agency to contact.

 By including simple words like 'university', 'elementary', or 'secondary', to your 'school' search, the results will be more likely to help you find the correct rule and agency.